parahatreis/delty-assessment/DEPLOY.md

 docker push $ECR_URI:latest
 ```

-App Runner automatically deploys the new image.
+App Runner will automatically detect and deploy the new image.

 ## Step 3: Run Database Migrations